crawles/data-science-training/README.md

-# West Nile Virus Prediction in the City of Chicago
+# Data Science Training

+A data science tutorial using SQL, Python, and Jupyter Notebook.

-My framework using Python with Jupyter notebook for approaching the Kaggle competition: [West Nile Virus Prediction](https://www.kaggle.com/c/predict-west-nile-virus).
+The tutorial is centered around the Kaggle competition: [West Nile Virus Prediction](https://www.kaggle.com/c/predict-west-nile-virus).

 ## Problem Statement
 `Given weather, location, testing, and spraying data, this competition asks you to predict when and where different species of mosquitos will test positive for West Nile virus`

-## Approach

-More to come.

 ## Results